-7.6.3 Getting help on the agent
+7.5.3 Getting help on the agent

-• Click on the agent interface to open the Help and support panel.
+Click on the tab in the agent interface to open the Help and support panel.

 Viewing information about the agent

 In the Contact tab, locate the following information:

 - Technical support contact: details of the service to get in touch with if you encounter issues with the SES Evolution agent.
 This information appears only if you have chosen to do so in the configuration of the agent group.
 For further information, refer to the section Showing Technical support information on agents. - Information: details about the agent installed on this workstation.